 Shelly has been a science educator for over twenty years, primarily as a middle school science teacher.
 She earned her master's degree in science education at California Baptist University.
 Shelly is passionate about education and currently teaching at Pierz Healy High School in Pierz, MN.
 In addition, she serves as a STEM consultant and is founder of a non-profit organization that holds summer STEM camps for underserved youth around the world.
 Shelly is a space and brain research enthusiast and loves to instill the joy of lifelong learning in her students.
 She is a NASA Solar System Ambassador, MAVEN Ambassador, and Heliophysics Ambassador.

 Elementary and Middle School Art, STEAM and Astronomy Teacher

-Roni is an educator with over 30 years of teaching experience, both nationally and internationally.
-She currently teaches Art, STEAM and Astronomy at the Mary Lyon K-12 School in Boston, Massachusetts.
-As an interdisciplinary educator and a creative curriculum designer, she has helped to develop a STEAM program for Boston Public Schools.
-Roni holds a bachelor's degree in education from Florida State University and a master's degree in education studies from Oxford University.
-She also partners with the Harvard-Smithsonian Center for Astrophysics, teaching astronomy and leading a youth astronomy network program.
-Roni shares her time and expertise as a NASA/JPL Solar System Ambassador.
-She enjoys creating joyful learning opportunities for students and helping them reach their full potential.
+Roni is an interdisciplinary educator with over 30 years of teaching experience, both nationally and internationally.
+She teaches art, astronomy, and STEAM at the Lyon K-12 School in Boston, Massachusetts.
+As an interdisciplinary educator and a creative curriculum designer, she helped to develop a STEAM program for Boston Public Schools.

 STEM Curriculum Specialist, NASA Space Grant Consortium (Washington & Oregon)